-This page provides an overview of Google Cloud Pub/Sub Notifications for Google Cloud Storage.
-To learn how to set up and use Cloud Pub/Sub Notifications, see Registering Object Changes.
+This page provides an overview of Pub/Sub notifications for Cloud Storage.

-Cloud Pub/Sub Notifications sends information about changes to objects in your buckets to Google Cloud Pub/Sub, where the information is added to a Cloud Pub/Sub topic of your choice in the form of messages.
+Pub/Sub notifications sends information about changes to objects in your buckets to Pub/Sub, where the information is added to a Pub/Sub topic of your choice in the form of messages.
 For example, you can track objects that are created and deleted in your bucket.
 Each notification contains information describing both the event that triggered it and the object that changed.

-You can send notifications to any Cloud Pub/Sub topic in any project for which you have sufficient permissions.
-Once received by the Cloud Pub/Sub topic, the resulting message can be sent to any number of subscribers to the topic.
-See Prerequisites for information on connecting your Cloud Storage buckets to a Cloud Pub/Sub topic.
+You can send notifications to any Pub/Sub topic in any project for which you have sufficient permissions.
+Once received by the Pub/Sub topic, subscribers to the topic can receive the associated message.
+See Prerequisites for information on connecting your Cloud Storage buckets to a Pub/Sub topic.

 Other notification options

-Subscribing to Cloud Pub/Sub Notifications is a versatile way to trigger alerts and actions in response to changes in a bucket.
+Subscribing to Pub/Sub notifications is a versatile way to trigger alerts and actions in response to changes in a bucket.
 The following options are also available:

-Object Change Notification: Object Change Notification is a separate, older feature within Cloud Storage for generating notifications.
+Object change notification: Object change notification is a separate, older feature within Cloud Storage for generating notifications.
 This feature sends HTTPS messages to a client application that you've set up separately.
-Generally, Cloud Pub/Sub Notifications are cheaper, easier to use, and more flexible.
+This feature is generally not recommended, because Pub/Sub notifications are cheaper, easier to use, and more flexible.

 A notification configuration is a rule you attach to a bucket that specifies:

-- The topic in Cloud Pub/Sub that receives notifications.
+- The topic in Pub/Sub that receives notifications.

 - The events that trigger a notification to be sent.